onedr0p/cluster-template/README.md

 However, be warned, a default configuration of an OSD (the daemon which manages the disk) with all the monitoring/alerting etc is 4GB in memory requests.
 By default there will be a single OSD per configured device; this cluster has a variety; a low memory worker with a 2tb nvme has only a single OSD; while a high memory worker with 2x2tb nvme has 8 OSDs between them.

 If like me, it takes you about 100 iterations before the cluster comes up the way you like; there are many types of fingerprints that can be left behind which will have ceph refuse to provision the disks.
-The most common, would be left over partitions, but with encryption enabled, there are other block-device level artifacts that remain after you thought you were starting fresh.
+The most common are latent partitions, but with encryption enabled; there are other block-device-level artifacts that remain, after you thought you were starting fresh.

 As such, there are a couple additional ansible scripts; the primary one I would recommend using is `task ansible:rancher-nuke`; as it will delete the /var/lib/rancher directory which the parent repo of this one chooses not to.
 Without removing this directory, many container artifacts stick around between installs, which operators tend to not like.